 Sam joined the Civil Liberties Department at ITN Solicitors in August 2021.
-He trained at Bhatt Murphy Solicitors, where he worked for three years on a mixture of Actions Against the Police, Prison Law and Immigration Detention cases.
+He trained at Bhatt Murphy Solicitors, where he worked for three years on a mixture of Claims Against Public Authorities, Inquests, Prison Law and Immigration Detention cases.
 Sam graduated with an LLB from the University of Warwick in 2017 and went on to complete an LLM in Professional Legal Practice at Birmingham City University, graduating in 2018.

-Sam has a particular interest in representing clients with mental health difficulties who have experienced problems with the way in which the criminal justice system has cared for and accommodated their mental health concerns.
+Sam has a particular interest in representing clients living with mental health conditions who have suffered injury, or have been unfairly treated, after coming into contact with the criminal justice system or other public authorities.

 Sam is a member of the Association of Prison Lawyers, Police Action Lawyers Group, Inquest Lawyers Group, and Young Legal Aid Lawyers.
-Through his involvement with these organisations Sam regularly contributes to government consultations and inquiries that relate to the state’s obligations to protect and uphold civil liberties.
-Through his involvement with the Police Action Lawyers Group he made a notable contribution to the Home Affairs Select Committee’s Inquiry ‘The Macpherson Report: twenty-one years on’, which concluded in 2021 that there are still deep routed racial disparities in policing over twenty years on from the findings of the Inquiry into the racist murder of Stephen Lawrence.
+Through his involvement with these organisations Sam regularly contributes to government consultations and inquiries relating to the state’s obligations to protect and uphold civil liberties.